robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0016/README.md

 # ACS-85-0016

- ATTiny85 Clock/counter 4 bit  gate or trigger
+ATTiny85 Clock/Counter 4-bit Gate or Trigger

 ## Overview

-one inputs:
+This sketch provides:

+### Input:

-- clock
+- Clock

-Three Outputs: like your standard 4 bit counter
+### Outputs (like a standard 4-bit counter):

-- counter out bit q0
+- Counter output bit q0
-- counter out bit q1
+- Counter output bit q1
-- counter out bit q2
+- Counter output bit q2
-- counter out bit q3
+- Counter output bit q3

-Like a CD40163 I think.
-Just a counter
+It’s similar to a CD40163 counter.
+Just a simple counter.

-However there is also a software bool that toggles between gate mode ( regular ) and a trigger mode.
-This is a little more interesting.
-It only really toggles when the bit flips, and is a trigger (Adjustable in software).
-If you wanted to use this for a drum thing, it would work a little better standalone.
+However, there’s a twist!
+A software boolean toggles between two modes:

+- **Gate mode**: Regular operation.
+- **Trigger mode**: Outputs a short pulse when the bit flips.
+This is adjustable in software and works well for standalone drum triggers.

 ```
 Gate     Trigger